Die Casting Process

 Die cast parts can be plated with electroless nickel, nickel, brass, tin, chrome, chromate, Teflon, silver and gold.

 Suppliers can apply a chromate conversion coat to protect aluminum from corrosion and improve the adhesion of paints and primers.
 Chemical film conversion coatings are electrically conductive.

 Die cast materials are subjected to vibratory media tumbling to remove sharp edged and smooth surfaces.

 Don't see the finish you need?
 Submit an RFQ and our partner shops will look into a finishing process for you.

-Die cast parts can be produced with smooth or textured surfaces and a variety of paints and plating finishes.
-Finishes can be chosen to protect from corrosion and improve cosmetic appearance.
+Metal finishers can produce cast parts with smooth or textured surfaces, paints, and plating finishes.
+Finishes can protect from corrosion and improve cosmetic appearance.

 Choose from millions of possible combinations of materials, finishes, tolerances, markings, and certifications for your order.